JSS95/scikit-pns/README.md

 > https://scikit-pns.readthedocs.io

-If you want to build the document yourself, get the source code and install with `[doc]` dependency.
+If you want to build the documentation yourself, get the source code and install with `[doc]` dependency.
-Then, go to `doc` directory and build the document:
+Then, go to the `doc` directory and build the documentation:

 ```
 $ pip install .[doc]